posure/Ensnare/README.md

 # Ensnare
-Ensnare host for a discord theme.
+Github page on a personal project "Ensnare" discord theme

 this is my own project if you somehow found this you can go ahead and ignore it